code-of-conduct-for-business-ethics-in-demant

 hearing-aids-marketing

-Ensuring the highest standards of quality and safety in our products, while meeting the regulatory requirements, is crucial to our purpose of providing life-changing differences through hearing health.
+We work with quality to sustain the high standards and reliability of our products and to ensure the safety of our customers and users.
+This is crucial to our purpose of making life-changing differences through hearing health.

-To safeguard our ability to deliver the clearest communication to our customers and users, clinical validation and marketing processes ensure that we conduct responsible marketing all the way from headquarters to local markets.
+We have clinical validation and marketing processes in place to deliver clear communication to our customers and users, ensuring that we conduct responsible marketing all the way from headquarters to local markets.

 Zooming in on data privacy